 Your outer dressings may be removed after 48 hours (or the morning of the second day).
-For example, if you had surgery on Monday then you may remove your dressings once you wake up Wednesday morning.
-Similarly, if you had surgery Wednesday you can remove the dressing Friday morning.
-Leave the steri-strips (little band-aids) over each incision until they fall off naturally.
+Leave the steri-strips (little bandaids) over each incision until they fall off naturally.
 It is normal for your incisions to drain water like fluid that may be tinged red some time after your surgery.
 If you have some drainage, reapply some clean gauze with tape until the drainage stops.
 Do NOT apply any lotions, ointments, or other liquids (besides running water) to your incisions until they have completely closed and there are no scabs over the incisions.
 This usually takes at least 3-4 weeks.